HarryHallows/polyglotter/README.md

 - Capture highlighted text on any webpage.
 - Send selected text to the background service worker.
-- Popup interface to select the target translation language.
+- A pop-up interface to select the target translation language.
-- Ready for integration with translation APIs (e.g., Google Translate, DeepL).
+- Ready for integration with translation APIs (Google TranslatorAPI).
 - Built with React, TypeScript, and Vite.
 - Fully compatible with Chrome Manifest V3.